Autoscaling

 autoscaling.scaleToZeroDelay

-)- The amount of time (in seconds) when there are no requests received before a workload is scaled down to 0.
-(Must be between 30 and 3600 inclusive).
+)- The amount of time (in seconds) with no requests received before a workload is scaled down to 0.

 - Maximum Concurrency (